HaxeFlixel/flixel-ui/README.md

 ````
 getEvent(id:String,sender:Dynamic,data:Dynamic):Void
 ````
 The "sender" parameter will always be this FlxUI instance.
-On a FlxButton click, the other parameters will be:
+On a FlxUIButton click, the other parameters will be:

 * **event id**: "click_button"
 * **data**: an **Array\<Dynamic>** containing all the parameters you've defined.